HL7/fhir-shorthand/input/pagecontent/index.md

 > **Note:** The vertical bar within references represents logical 'or'.

-**Examples** Alternative ways to restrict the type of Condition.recorder, assuming `PrimaryCarePhysician` and `EmergencyRoomPhysician` are profiles on `Practitioner`:
+It is important to note that a reference can only be restricted to a compatible type.
+For example, the subject of [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition.html), with type Reference(US Core Patient), cannot be restricted to Reference(Patient), because Patient is not a profile of US Core Patient.

+**Examples:**

+* Restrict recorder to a reference to any Practitioner:

   `* recorder only Reference(Practitioner)`

+* Restrict recorder to either a Practitioner or a PractitionerRole:

   `* recorder only Reference(Practitioner | PractitionerRole)`

+* Restrict recorder to `PrimaryCarePhysician` or `EmergencyRoomPhysician`, assuming these are both profiles on `Practitioner`:

-`* recorder only Reference(PrimaryCarePhysician | EmergencyRoomPhysician | PractitionerRole)`
+  `* recorder only Reference(PrimaryCarePhysician | EmergencyRoomPhysician)`

-> **Note:** A reference can only be restricted to a compatible type.
-For example, the subject of [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition.html), with type Reference(US Core Patient), cannot be restricted to Reference(Patient), because Patient is not a profile of US Core Patient.

 #### Flag Assignment Rules